storyprotocol/documentation/docs/Developers/python-sdk/mint-a-license-token-python.md

 > 📘 Max Number of Licenses
 >
-> If you're curious about setting the maximum number of licesnes that can be created from your IP, check out the [License Config / Hook](doc:license-config-hook) section of our documentation.
+> If you're curious about setting the maximum number of licenses that can be created from your IP, check out the [License Config / Hook](doc:license-config-hook) section of our documentation.

 ## Prerequisites